myIPTVChannels/lists/README.md

 2.1) group-title= Sugiro categorias clean para a organização dos canais.Evitar a criação de novas categorias

-2.2) tvg name pode consultar-se o xml do epg.kodiportugal.com
+2.2) tvg name pode consultar-se o xml do epg.kodiportugal.com ou http://kodiportugal.pt/o-nosso-epg-cresceu/

 2.3) tvg-id is value of channel id in EPG xml file.
 If the tag is absent then addon will use tvg-name for map channel to EPG;